 What we do

 Drinkaware is the national charity working to prevent and reduce alcohol misuse in Ireland, governed by an independent board and regulated by the Charities Regulator.
 We do this through our evidence-informed programmes at community level with the public and online, through workshops, webinars and at public events.
 Engaging with the public with a particular focus on parents and the workplace.

 The national research we commission encourages greater understanding of alcohol consumption and its impact.
-The health promotion resources we provide offer practical ways to drink less or cut out alcohol to protect health and wellbeing.
+The health promotion resources we provide offer practical ways to drink less or cut out alcohol to protect physical and mental health.

 Ultimately, we aim to achieve two ambitious goals: 1) Delay the age of first drink, and 2) Reduce the number of adults who drink above the HSE low-risk weekly guidelines.
 The WHO recommends a multi-faceted approach to reducing alcohol misuse and harm.
 Read on for an overview of Drinkaware’s contribution to this collective effort.